beatcracker/toptout/README.md

 ## [Microsoft calculator](https://github.com/Microsoft/calculator)

 > This project collects usage data and sends it to Microsoft to help improve our products and services.
-Diagnostic data is disabled in development builds by default, and can be enabled with the SEND_DIAGNOSTICS build flag.

 - [Telemetry details](https://github.com/microsoft/calculator#diagnostic-data)
 - [Privacy policy](https://go.microsoft.com/fwlink/?LinkId=521839)

 List of known telemetry channels:

+### Diagnostic data

+> Diagnostic data is disabled in development builds by default, and can be enabled with the SEND_DIAGNOSTICS build flag.

 ## [VSCode](https://code.visualstudio.com/)